 Big battery, big engine, and big size, the last e-bike launched by Cannondale is not some sort of a half-measure or half-incredible electric bicycle.
 But is its style and electric power enough to make it a good urban city bike?
 Let’s take a closer look.

 Cannondale is a traditional cycle player and is among the manufacturers which have taken time to embrace the electric wave.
-However, the American company wants to remedy this and so, it unveiled a very powerful and stylish model of an electric bike, Canvas Neo 1.
+However, the American company wants to remedy this and so, it unveiled a very powerful and stylish model of an electric bike, Canvas Neo.

 This model is available in two frame designs or otherwise, two versions.
 However, they are fairly distinguished by their level of motorization.

-In this article, we review the more expensive high-end electric bike model Neo 1 for 3799 euros.
+In this article, we review the more expensive high-end electric bike model Neo for 3799 euros.
 This model is equipped with a Bosch Performance CX line engine.
-Let’s keep going to see if its worth buying or not.
+Let’s keep going to see if it’s worth buying or not (check the current price on REI.com).

 Design: lots of big tubes